What to Pack for Your Apostle Islands Sailing Charter (Essential Checklist & Tips)

 Here’s your go-to packing guide for a smooth and enjoyable first sailing charter on Lake Superior.

-2. Dress in Layers—It’s Still Lake Superior
+2. Clothing — Dress in Layers for Lake Superior Weather

 - Fleece or insulated jacket